core-wg/comi/draft-ietf-core-comi.md

 container or list that has child resources with default values, and these have not been given value yet,

-> The server MUST not return the child resource if d= 't'
+> The server MUST NOT return the child resource if d= 't'

 > The server MUST return the child resource if d= 'a'.